CodeBear801/tech_summary/tech-summary/navigation/spatial_index/google_s2_cell.md

 0x11 ^ 0x00 = 0x11
 0x11 ^ 0x11 = 0x00
 ```
-- The most important summary is, we could calculate what is the curve if we decide quad divide one grid based on **`parent's curve`, `pos in the curve` and `posToOrientation`**
+- The most important summary is, we could calculate the curve if we decide quad divide one grid based on **`parent's curve`, `pos in the curve` and `posToOrientation`**

 - Google design the `query` as 4 bits from i, 4 bits from j, and combine them, so pre-calculate a table for all kinds of combination of ij comes out following code:
 ```go